Wi-Fi speed and coverage explained for TELUS Business customers

 There is no simple rule to calculate the amount of coverage your modem will offer.
-For everyday use, like surfing websites, streaming videos or sharing photos, your Wi-Fi network will provide great coverage throughout your home.
+For everyday use, like surfing websites, streaming videos or sharing photos, your Wi-Fi network will provide great coverage at work.

 The speeds you can achieve within various coverage areas varies with distance from the modem along with other factors.

-Your modem will be able to provide coverage throughout your home.
+Your modem will be able to provide coverage throughout your workplace.
 On average, maximum speeds and best coverage are achievable within 2000 sq ft

 around your modem.
 As you move into further coverage zones, your speeds will slow down.

 As illustrated below, the darkest green coverage zone represents the area that you enjoy the best speeds for applications that require intensive internet connectivity; such as watching high definition and 4K videos on Netflix or YouTube.
 Further out, you can enjoy standard definition videos, sharing photos and more.
 Finally, the further out you go (represented by the lightest green coverage zone), you will be able to browse and respond to emails, along with activities that do not require high internet speeds.

 The size of each coverage zone depends on your usage and building’s unique characteristics.
 Here are some of the key factors that impact your Business Wi-Fi coverage and speeds: